 The number of Directors shall be five (5), but such number may be increased or decreased (but shall never be less than four (4)) by amendment to these By-Laws, in the manner set forth in Article XII hereof.
 When the number of Directors is so increased or decreased by amendment adopted by the Area Assembly, each Director in office shall serve until the original term expires, or until resignation or removal as hereinafter provided.
 There shall be three (3) Past Delegates as Board members and the Delegate and Chairperson shall serve as ex officio Board members.
 In the event that three (3) Past Delegates are unavailable to serve as Board members, as successors, the Alternate Delegate, Secretary, Treasurer, and Registrar, in that order, may be appointed by the Assembly to serve as ex officio Board members for the duration of that term.
-The most recent Past Delegate (also referred to as the "Immediate Past Delegate") on the Board shall preside at all meetings of the Board of Directors.
-If the Immediate Past Delegate is unavailable to serve, the next most recent Past Delegate Board member shall serve as the presiding Director.
+The most recent Past Delegate (also referred to as the "Immediate Past Delegate is unavailable to serve, the next most recent Past Delegate Board member shall serve as the presiding Director.
 If no Past Delegate Board member is available to serve, the ex officio Delegate Board member shall preside.